flowershow/flowershow/content/docs/features/auto-generated-csv-json-and-zip.md

 ---
 title: Auto generated csv, json and zip
-excerpt: Here we describe what is auto generated for you: ZIP, CSV and JSON versions.
+excerpt: Here we describe what is auto generated for you - ZIP, CSV and JSON versions.
 ---

 Here we describe what is auto generated for you: ZIP, CSV and JSON versions.